 When there’s no centralized platform, you’ll see individualized, disconnected, self-service efforts that produce individualized, disconnected results.
 Essentially, data and insights gleaned from personal productivity solutions become trapped on personal desktop computers.

-Such individual BI and analytics efforts are well-meaning—but isolated—attempts to create sense of the data.
-Because these content pieces aren’t stitched together, shared, and published through a secured, centrally managed, administrative framework, chaos can also easily ensue.
+Such individual BI and analytics efforts are well-meaning—but isolated—attempts to create a sense of the data.
+Because these content pieces aren’t stitched together, shared, and published through a secured, centrally managed administrative framework, chaos can also easily ensue.